bibleexchange/courses/james-reynolds-sr-sermon-outlines/001/004_life-blood-of-fellowship/the-life-blood-of-fellowship.md

 - **Pretending**
 - **Window Dressing**

-If something is done to pretend to be dealing with an issue or problem, rather than actually dealing with it, it is window dressing. ‘perform a deed only for the sake of appearance’.
+If something is done to pretend to be dealing with an issue or problem, rather than actually dealing with it, it is window dressing. &apos;perform a deed only for the sake of appearance&apos;.

 - **Excusing Ourselves While Blaming Others**